spack/spack/lib/spack/docs/basic_usage.rst

    spack install mpileaks

-Spack will fetch the tarball for ``mpileaks``, expand it, verify that it was donwloaded without errors, build it, and install it in its own directory under ``$SPACK_HOME/opt``.
+Spack will fetch the tarball for ``mpileaks``, expand it, verify that it was downloaded without errors, build it, and install it in its own directory under ``$SPACK_HOME/opt``.
 If the requested package depends on other packages in order to build, Spack fetches them as well, and installs them before it installs the requested package.
 Like the main